desobob11/FakeNewsNLP/README.md

 ## About The Project

-This paper compares conventional NLP techniques (text preprocessing, manual lemmatization, polarity and sentiment calculations) against LLM embeddings, the detection of fake news articles.
+This paper compares conventional NLP feature extraction against LLM embeddings in the detection of fake news articles.

 ### Built With